-The Faculty of Science is pleased to announce that our own Dean of Science, Dr. Lucy Lee will be presenting as part of our Faculty of Science Dean's Seminar Series.
-Dr. Lee has devoted 35 years to fish cell line development and in this presentation, she will recap her past work, present research projects and a fascinating future for fish invitromatics.
+Dr. Lee has devoted 35 years to fish cell line development and in her presentation, she recapped her past work and presented research projects for a fascinating future for fish invitromatics.

 As you celebrate 150 years of Confederation I hear the words of Chief Dan George spoken on Canada’s 100th birthday, “Today, when you celebrate your 100 years, oh Canada, I am sad for all the Indian people throughout the land.”

 Chief Dan George finished with,“Oh God!
 Like the thunderbird of old I shall rise again out of the sea; I shall grab the instruments of the whiteman’s success-his education, his skills- and with these new tools I shall build my race into the proudest segment of your society”.
 Let us look at what has changed in the last 50 years.

 DNA Learning Center

 Joslynn Lee is Kiis’áanii [Pueblo of Laguna Parrot Clan] born for Tódik'ǫzhi [Navajo Salt Water Clan].
 She received her BSc degree in chemistry and cellular & molecular biology from Fort Lewis College and a PhD in computational chemistry from Northeastern University.
 After completion of a postdoctoral fellowship at University of Minnesota Medical School, Duluth campus in the lab of Professor Matthew Slattery, she joined Cold Spring Harbor Laboratory’s DNA Learning Center in 2015 as Data Science Educator.
 She has served as co-author several publications in peer-reviewed scientific journals.
 Joslynn engages with Native American students and communities in the areas of chemistry and genomics.